codiga/doc.codiga.io/docs/git-hooks.md

 Create the `.git/hooks/pre-push` in your Git repository and make sure to make it executable (`chmod a+x .git/hooks/pre-push`).

 The tool is invoked with the local and remote SHA.
-It also needs the name of the corresponding project on Codiga (the argument `<project-name>`).

-Replace `<project-name>` with the name of your project on Codiga so that it will filter violations according to your project configuration.
+There is how you invoke the tool.

 ```bash
 #!/bin/sh